ehill-iolani/chromadb-claude/README.md

 # Testing chromadb + claude

+Please use either the native terminal/command line to run the commands.

 To use this tool you must set up the following environment and install the required dependencies.
 Navigate to where you would like to clone the repostiory and input the following commands:
 ```
 git clone https://github.com/ehill-iolani/chromadb-claude.git